At a glance

 The Piatti Quartet are one of the most distinguished quartets of their generation.
 Prizewinners of the 2015 Wigmore Hall String Quartet Competition, they have performed in all the major venues and festivals around the country as well as concerts throughout the world.

 The Piatti Quartet are one of the most distinguished quartets of their generation.
-Prizewinners at the 2015 Wigmore Hall International String Quartet Competition (formerly London), they have performed in all the major venues and festivals around the country as well as concerts throughout the world, with national broadcasts on BBC Radio, ABC (Australia), RTE (Ireland) and France Musique (France).
+Prizewinners at the 2015 Wigmore Hall International String Quartet Competition, they have performed in all the major venues and festivals around the U.K., and given concerts throughout the world, with national broadcasts on BBC Radio, ABC (Australia), RTÉ (Ireland) and France Musique (France).

 The Piatti Quartet's newest recording, 'Albion Refracted', receives glowing reviews in BBC Music Magazine and Gramophone!
 Read more